csharpfritz/CoreWiki/docs/c4models/3-backend-container.md

 ## Article Application Service(s)

 The article application service provide all functionality required to interact with articles.
 It exposes an interface with its own set of DTO's.
-Internally, however, it works with Article Aggregates (which consists of Entities and value objects, which are provided by Article.Core), Automapper will map the dto's to their aggregates.
+Internally, however, it works with Article Aggregates (which consists of Entities and value objects, which in turn are provided by Article.Core), Automapper will map the applicatio dto's to their aggregates.
 That way it encapsulates the business logic from the rest of the application.
-Those aggregates can be sent to the Article persistence layer to be persisted for future queries.
+Those aggregates are sent to the Article persistence layer to be persisted for future queries.

 > Never expose methods in the interface that aren't working with aggregates.
 Never act on an entities, only on aggregates.